 Any tips, contact him at firstname.lastname@example.org

 Bill was born and raised in Tryon, NC.
-Bill started in radio in the mid ’70s and worked int the Carolina’s, Louisiana, and St. Croix in the US Virgin Islands.
+Bill started in radio in the mid ’70s and worked in the Carolina’s, Louisiana, and St. Croix in the US Virgin Islands.
 Bill is very active in Amateur (HAM) radio.
 He is our Program Director and always enjoys hearing from our listeners.
 Bill is now back in Tryon, but can direct our programs thanks to the magic of technology!

 Contact Bill at: firstname.lastname@example.org

 Barbara, with her husband and their twin boys, moved to Brevard from Annapolis, MD in 1994.
 She has been in telecommunications as a corporate trainer and salesperson and joins the WSQL staff as our Administrative Assistant.

 Garry and his wife, Paula, the co-author of G.R.I.T.S.
 (Girls Raised In The South), moved from Birmingham, AL to Brevard in 2009.
 Garry grew up listening to The Grand Old Opry, Ernest Tubb’s Midnight Jamboree, and a host of country music radio programs.
 He has quite a collection of classic country music from the ’50s, ’60s, ’70s, and ’80s that he shares every Tuesday night, 8pm – 10pm on his Country Legends program.
 Garry also hosts a Southern Gospel music program every Sunday morning at 9am.

 Michael is the fabulous host of Jazzylvania and the Southern Exposure Outdoor Concert series, is the compassion and driver behind the Bread of Life, is the proprietor of the Red Lion Inn in Rosman, NC…whew, just to name a few!